scholarslab/scholarslab.github.io/collections/_events/event-2020-10-28-connecting-academic-public-conversations.md

 Cassius Adair is an audio producer, writer, and researcher from Virginia.
 He is currently a Visiting Assistant Professor at New York University's Department of Media, Communication, and Culture.

 This event is open to all, but registration is required due to seating limitations.
-Please register at Zoom link (forthcoming).
+Please register at this <a href="https://cal.lib.virginia.edu/calendar/events/PublicConversations">Zoom Link</a>.